MuhammadAhmad506/24F-0513-OOP/README.md

 # 24F-0513-OOP
+STRONGHOLD GAME: The Medieval Kingdom Simulator is a text-based strategy game that follows Object-Oriented Programming (OOP) principles to model a kingdom management system.
+Players take on the role of a monarch, making decisions on taxation, military recruitment, resource management, and diplomacy while navigating economic challenges and maintaining public order.
-STRONGHOLD GAME : This project demonstrates core OOP concepts effectively, with encapsulation, abstraction, and composition being particularly strong.
+This project effectively demonstrates core OOP concepts, with encapsulation, abstraction, and composition being particularly strong.
 With added design patterns, it could evolve into a more extensible and maintainable system.